-A survey of fundamentals and research topics in Yiddish language and its history, as well as the culture of Easter European Jewery in its pre-Holocaust homelands and its countries of immigration.
-Language pedagogy, scholarship and film will be vehicles of entry into the universe of a language classified by UNESCO as "seriously endangered."
+A survey of fundamentals and research topics in Yiddish language and its history, as well as the culture of Eastern European Jewry in its pre-Holocaust homelands and its countries of immigration.
+Language, scholarship and film will be vehicles of entry into the universe of a language classified by UNESCO as "seriously endangered."
+(Also listed as GRST 3401.)
 (Offered occasionally).